Find Affordable College Courses

 $19,319 Average Tuition & Fees

 A rank of #2 on this year’s list means California State Polytechnic University - Pomona is a great value for architecture and related services students.
-Cal Poly Pomona is a fairly large public school located in the suburb of Pomona.
+Cal Poly Pomona is a very large public school located in the suburb of Pomona.

 Out-of-state tuition fees for undergraduate students at Cal Poly Pomona are $19,319 per year.
 After completing their degree, architecture and related services graduates from Cal Poly Pomona carry an average student debtload of $22,750.